 To authorize a key by telephone, you can use the Phone Authorization Wizard or the command line tool.
-The Phone Authorization Wizard is a GUI application available on Windows, Linux, and macOS.
+The Phone Authorization Wizard is a GUI application available on Windows and Linux.
 The command line tool clipaadm works on all supported platforms.
 Both methods guide you through the same authorization steps.